 She completed her yoga certification 10 years ago at Ishta Yoga in New York, having studied under the guidance of Yoga Works founder Alan Finger, and is a certified health coach through the Institute of Integrative Nutrition.
 She has taught at Bindu Yoga Studio, Gyrotronic Satnam, and Yoga Palm Beach, among others.

 (RYT-200, RYT-200, RYT-200) With an inquisitive nature that has led him to investigate the many branches of yogic philosophy and movement, Emanuel studies the Ashtanga Yoga System in Rishikesh, India, and completed his first teacher training with Kalpana Radhika Yoga.

 Jessica La Paglia

-(RYT-200) Originally from New York, Jessica has been a student of yoga for 12 years, and in May 2017, she completed her yoga teacher training at Zeal Yoga in Jupiter.
+(RYT-500) Originally from New York, Jessica has been a student of yoga for 12 years, and in May 2017, she completed her yoga teacher training at Zeal Yoga in Jupiter.
 She recently completed her 500 hour certification at Strala Yoga in New York.